Renting terms explained: a glossary for renters

 Deposit

 Landlords will ask new tenants to pay a tenancy deposit to cover damage or unpaid rent.
-The deposit is usually the equivalent of six weeks rent but the landlord can choose to set the deposit at any amount.
+The deposit is usually the equivalent of six weeks rent.
 More information on deposits and how they work can be found here.

 Dilapidation